VeeUye/weather-app/README.md

 # Weather App 🌧

-This app is being created as part of the [Manchester Codes](https://www.manchestercodes.com/) Bootcamp.
+This 5 day weather forecasting app is being created as part of the [Manchester Codes](https://www.manchestercodes.com/) Bootcamp.

 The README will be updated as the project progresses.

+# Learning Concepts

 Concepts to be covered during this learning project include: